Navyaposham/SimpleElevatorDesign/README.md

 **7. Testing and Simulation:** Develop a test bench to verify the correctness of your FSM design.
 Simulate various scenarios to ensure the elevator operates as expected.

-**8. Documentation:** Provide documentation that includes state diagrams, state transition tables, and explanations of the FSM's operation
+**8. Documentation:** Provide documentation that includes state diagrams, state transition tables, and explanations of the FSM's operation.

+## Assumptions Made

+### 1. Direction Persistence

+The first assumption, about the elevator not changing direction until it completes all requests in that direction.
+This means that if the elevator is moving upward, it will continue to serve requests going upward until there are no more requests in that direction.
+The same applies when moving downward.
+This behavior aligns with the concept of the elevator prioritizing requests in the direction it's currently moving.

+### 2. Idle State

+The assumption that the elevator stops and becomes idle after serving all requests.
+It  ensures  that  the  elevator  doesn't  keep  moving unnecessarily once all passenger requests have been fulfilled.
+The idle state is a crucial part of the system's operation as it signifies that the elevator is available for new requests.

+### 3. Door Control Signal

+The assumption that arrival sensors generate a control signal for opening the lift door for a clock timer upon reaching the destination floor.
+It ensures that the doors remain open for a sufficient time to allow passengers to enter and exit the elevator  safely.
+This  safety  feature  is  essential  for preventing  accidents  and  ensuring passenger convenience.